 This is a screenshot from Navionics free webbapp:

-Alternative route if you are happy with the risk :-
+Alternative route if you are happy with the risk of grounding :-

 Set off from Glasson no later than HW and follow the buoyage to Lune 1, then set a direct course for Hawes Point East mark.
 Keep a good watch on the echo sounder, and if you start getting less than 2 metres below your keel, be prepared to head South for deeper water and plan to head for Halfway shoal after all.
 If you are well up Mort Bank area and going South seems to take you even shallower, you will have to backtrack half a mile or so to to deeper water as you might be heading up along an underwater gully, and might not make it to the channel before grounding firmly.
 However, if you are sure of your course using GPS and are on schedule, all will be well even if you see only 1 metre below your keel when getting close to the Walney Channel.

-The important thing now is to enter the channel at the correct position which is shown in the picture above, about 2 cables north of the Hawes Point East beacon ( hopefully it will be repaired before it falls into the sea ) The white tower behind Triagos (below) is the leading light outer mark.
+The important thing now is to enter the channel at the correct position, about 2 cables north of the Hawes Point East beacon ( hopefully it will be repaired before it falls into the sea ) The white tower behind Triagos (below) is the leading light outer mark.

-The waypoint “Seldom” is about a third of the way between Hawes East and the white outer tower structure.
+The waypoint “Seldom” is about a third of the way between Hawes East and the leading light white outer tower structure.

 The East Scar green buoy north of Hawes Point East is often found resting on the mussel bank known as “Seldom Seen”, so when passing this point it is advisable to keep to the centre of the channel, if possible.